 — Register it to yourself;

-— Form a trust and register the suppressor to that trust; or
+— Form a trust such as the extremely handy and simple Silencer Shop Single Shot Trust and register the suppressor to that trust; or

 — Register as a corporation.

-It is a simple process to submit a BATFE Form 4 applications to own a silencer.
+It is a simple process to submit an ATF Form 4 applications to own a silencer.
 If you’ve obtained a concealed firearm permit in most states, then you’ve done most of the steps.

 For a silencer purchase, the typical process includes submitting two forms, two sets of fingerprint cards, two passport photos, a citizenship declaration form, and a signature from a local chief law enforcement officer (CLEO) in your home jurisdiction.
 If you form a trust, then you likely won’t need the CLEO signature.

 Using an NFA Trust to register your suppressor is definitely the way to go for nearly 100% of our customers.
 An NFA Gun Trust allows multiple people to legally have possession of the suppressor or other NFA item, such as machine guns.